 Return a generator that returns a tuple for each component data object in a block.
 By default, this generator recursively descends into sub-blocks.
-The tuple is
+The tuple is component_map(ctype=None, active=None, sort=False)

 ((component name, index value), ComponentData)

 Return a generator that iterates through the component data objects for all components in a block.
 By default, this generator recursively descends into sub-blocks.